 SSC-CGL 2016 Topper Interview – AIR 73 – Anurag Pathak

-Hi, this is Anurag Pathak.
-I got ITI through SSC CGL-2016 as I secured AIR 73.
-This was my first attempt.
-I completed my B.Sc from DBRAU, Agra and started preparing for competitive exams.
+Hi Everyone.
+I am Anurag Pathak.
+I secured AIR 73 on my first attempt in SSC-CGL 2016 and through it I got ITI.
+Apart from this I have done my graduation in B.Sc from DBRAU, Agra and after that I started preparing for competitive exam.
 Currently, I am waiting for my joining as ITI.

 For Mathematics- Updated Kiran and Rakesh Yadav class notes.

 English- KD Campus book and MB Publication previous years.